Shyft-to/js/README.md

 - `createFromMetadata()`: Create an NFT from an already uploaded metadata URI.
 The on-chain metadata of the NFT is fetched from the off-chain metadata present at the given URI.
   > The metadata_uri should open a JSON document complying with Metaplex Non-Fungible Token Standard.
 If the JSON doesn't follow the Metaplex standard then the API returns an error.
 - `burn()`: Burn a particular NFT.
+- `burnMany()`: Burn as many NFTs from a wallet as you want.
+This API endpoint returns one or multiple encoded transaction strings, which have to be signed by the NFT owner's wallet and submitted to the blockchain for successful burns.
 - `transfer()`: Transfer an already minted NFT from one wallet to another.
   > Optionally, you can transfer update authority to the new owner as well.
 - `transferMultiple()`: Transfer multiple NFTs from one wallet to another.
 It returns an encoded transaction which you can sign using the [tansaction signer](#how-to-sign-transaction-using-the-sdk).
 - `createV2()`: Creating an NFT, and is just 1 simple API call, which internally does all the heavy lifting for you.
+- `updateV2()`: This call allows an external wallet to pay the gas fee for updating NFT on behalf of the NFT update authority.

+* `collection`: A sub-namespace to get NFTs and other interesting insights over NFT collections.
+  - `getNfts()`: Get on-chain metadata for NFTs in a collection.
+This API supports pagination support, with a default page size of 10 and maximum 50 allowed.
+    > This method supports pagination and only works with mainnet-beta network.

 ### Fetch an NFT